 Are collection fees different across emirates?

 Agency fees are typically consistent regardless of emirate.
 Court filing fees may vary slightly between jurisdictions.
-The main cost variable is whether the agency has established infrastructure in the relevant emirate or needs to engage external partners.

 Which emirate has the most efficient court system for debt recovery?

 Dubai and Abu Dhabi have the most developed and efficient commercial court systems.
 DIFC and ADGM courts offer particularly streamlined procedures for qualifying international disputes.
-Courts in smaller emirates may have longer processing times but handle fewer cases, which can offset delays.